jaqueline-soares/ML4FF-framework/README.md

 # ML4FF

-This repository is planned to contain the framework code and dataset used in the paper “ML4FF: A machine-learning framework for flash flood forecasting applied to a Brazilian watershed” by Jaqueline A. J. P. Soares, Luan C. S. M. Ozelim, Luiz Bacelar, Dimas B. Ribeiro, Stephan Stephany, and Leonardo B. L. Santos.
+This repository contains the framework code and dataset used in the paper “ML4FF: A machine-learning framework for flash flood forecasting applied to a Brazilian watershed” by Jaqueline A. J. P. Soares, Luan C. S. M. Ozelim, Luiz Bacelar, Dimas B. Ribeiro, Stephan Stephany, and Leonardo B. L. Santos.

 # Project tree